ssuryanarayanan/Qi-Docs/docs/Qi_Stream_Behavior_API.rst

 QiStreamBehavior API calls
 ==================

-.. highlight:: none

 The API calls in this section are all used to create and manipulate QiStreamBehaviors.
-See `QiStream behavior <http://qi-docs-rst.readthedocs.org/en/latest/Qi_Stream_Behavior.html>`__ for a list of a list of properties, interpolation, extrapolation, and overrides.
+QiStreamBehavior management via the Qi Client Libraries is performed through the ``IQiMetadataService`` interface, which may be accessed via the ``QiService.GetMetadataService( )`` helper.
+See `QiStreamBehavior <http://qi-docs-rst.readthedocs.org/en/latest/Qi_Stream_Behavior.html>`__ for a list of properties, interpolation, extrapolation, and overrides.

-``DeleteBehavior()``
+``DeleteBehavior``
 ----------------

 Deletes a QiStream behavior from the specified namespace that matches the specified behaviorId.
 You cannot delete a stream behavior that is associated with a stream.